s-KaiNet/spfx-vue-sfc-one-file/README.md

 # spfx-vue-sfc-one-file
 This sample demonstrates how to use SPFx web part with Vue.js and single file components without splitting code and styles between separate files.
 This approach uses common Vue "all-in-one" style.
-This sample is more like POC and has some drawbacks\issues, which might adressed in the future.
-For now I still think safer approach is using separate `.ts` and `.css` (`.scss` or whatever) files when building SPFx web parts with Vue, like demonstarted [here](https://github.com/SharePoint/sp-dev-fx-webparts/tree/master/samples/vuejs-todo-single-file-component)
+This sample is more like POC and has some drawbacks\issues, which might be addressed in the future.
+For now I still think safer approach is using separate `.ts` and `.css` (`.scss` or whatever) files when building SPFx web parts with Vue, like demonstrated [here](https://github.com/SharePoint/sp-dev-fx-webparts/tree/master/samples/vuejs-todo-single-file-component)

 ## Minimal path to awesome:
 1. Clone the repo